dsnopek/godot-docs/classes/class_array.rst

 :ref:`Variant<class_Variant>` **pick_random** **(** **)** |const|

 Returns a random value from the target array.
+Prints an error and returns ``null`` if the array is empty.

 .. tabs::